craigw/simple_server/README.md

 ## Licence

-This project is released under the terms of the MIT licence, a copy of which can be found distributed with this profect in the file MIT-LICENCE.
+This project is released under the terms of the MIT licence, a copy of which can be found distributed with this profect in the file `MIT-LICENCE`.